NinjaNekoSama/OptiFox/README.md

 1. Developed and coded the entire proposed application.
 2. Front end displays striking visualizations and the APIs are robust both in latency and security
-3. Added in depth documentation for everything we did.
-4. Research was done and documented in appropriate location.
-5. Delivered pitch for the product and received good feedback from both product partners and the scrum masters 🙏

 <!-- LICENSE -->